launchx402/launchx402-api/app/api/create/README.md

    - Returns metadata URI for token

 3. **Mint Keypair Generation**
-   - Vanity keypair generated with configured suffix (default: 402)
-   - System searches for keypair ending in specified suffix
+   - Random keypair generated for token mint (or vanity if VANITY_SUFFIX is set)
+   - If vanity is enabled, searches up to 100,000 attempts
+   - Falls back to random keypair if vanity not found
    - Private key encoded with bs58

 4. **PumpPortal Transaction**